syncfusion-content/asp.netmvc-docs/aspnetmvc/DigitalGauge/Overview.md

 documentation: ug
 ---

-# Overview with ASP.NET MVC DigitalGauge
+# ASP.NET MVC DigitalGauge Overview

 Digital Gauge for Essential Studio encompasses the visualization of the segmented display of both the 7-segment numeric values and the 14-segment alphanumeric characters.
 It can display the following five kinds of character types: